LassoSoft/LassoGuide/lasso_guide_source/lasso_guide_book/preface.rst

 development goals.

-This guide is meant to serve as both an introduction and comprehensive manual to Lasso |version|.
+This guide is meant to serve as both an introduction and comprehensive manual to Lasso and Lasso Server |version|.
 The material in this guide will evolve and improve along with Lasso.
 The most up-to-date version of this documentation containing all improvements can be found at `<http://lassoguide.com/>`_.

 .. rubric:: Organization of This Guide